 - Sprinkle the veggies with salt, poultry seasoning, and nutritional yeast.
 Then stir well making sure to coat them in the seasoning.

-- Continue to sauté over medium-low heat stirring frequently for about 10 minutes until all the veggies have softened and then serve as you would stuffing.
+- Continue to sauté over medium-low heat stirring frequently for about 10 minutes until all the veggies have softened and are tender, then serve as you would stuffing.

 - Saute the onion and all the veggies slowly to bring out the sweetness and soften them.